 Focus on keeping fats at a balanced amount to not increase symptoms (10% -20%). (would stay at the lower amount for pets with pancreatitis)

-Feeding just rabbit and poultry will cause nutritional deficiencies and imbalance so rotation of protein with ruminant (Beef, Goat, Deer) animals is important
+Feeding just rabbit and poultry (chicken, Turkey) will cause nutritional deficiencies and imbalance so rotation of protein with ruminant (Beef, Goat, Deer) animals is important

 Just cut off the excess fat from any of the options above.

-Feeding pancreatic tissue has been shown to help aid with digestion, so you could feed that as 5% of their organ intake but again rotation of organs is key to prevent a nutritional imbalance/ dificiency, the other 5% has got to be Liver,
+Feeding pancreatic tissue (pancreas) has been shown to help aid with digestion, so you could feed that as 5% of their organ intake but again rotation of organs is key to prevent a nutritional imbalance/ deficiency, the other 5% has got to be Liver,